-One of the most common questions we get in training journalists on two-factor authentication (2FA) is: How hard are these hardware security keys exactly?
-Our security training team has plenty of anecdotes to support their durability, but we've decided to methodically put them to the test.
+One of the most common questions we get in training journalists on two-factor authentication is: How hard are hardware security keys exactly?
+Our security training team has plenty of anecdotes to support their durability, but we decided to methodically put them to the test.

-Two-factor authentication (2FA) is a security feature available in many websites and apps which allows you to protect your login by requiring an additional piece of information beyond your password.
+Two-factor authentication, or 2FA, is a security feature available in many websites and apps that allows you to protect your login by requiring an additional piece of information beyond your password.
 Usually, this comes in the form of a one-time-use code sent to your phone through a text message or generated in an authenticator app, such as Authy or FreeOTP.

 Authenticator apps and text messages are good enough in most situations.
-However, using a hardware security key for 2FA removes many of the risks associated with the security of the phone, helps prevent regular old human error inherent to using an authentication code received through a text message or authenticator app.
-Additionally, security keys which feature modern security standards offer robust protection against phishing attacks by automatically verifying the authenticity of the site you’re trying to log in to.
+However, using a hardware security key for 2FA removes many of the risks associated with the security of the phone, and helps prevent the element of human error inherent to using an authentication code received through a text message or authenticator app.
+Additionally, security keys that feature modern security standards — known as FIDO2 — offer robust protection against phishing attacks by automatically verifying the authenticity of the site you’re trying to log in to.

-Although the cryptographic strength of the security standards used are well-established, the durability of the hardware they're implemented on is less known.
-Journalism happens in the real world outside of technical whitepapers, and the ability to securely do our work depends as much on the ability for these tools to survive not only cryptographic attacks, but the kinetic attacks of everyday life.
-In order to test for this, we threw three security key products on concrete, put them through a wash cycle and ran them over with a car to prove the mettle in the silicon for our favorite phishing-prevention tool.
+Although the cryptographic strength of the FIDO2 standard is well-established, the durability of the hardware it’s implemented on is less known.
+Journalism happens in the real world outside of technical whitepapers, and the ability to securely do our work depends on the ability for these tools to survive not only cryptographic attacks but the kinetic attacks of everyday life.
+In order to test for this, we threw three security key products on concrete, put them through a wash cycle, and ran them over with a car to prove the mettle in the silicon for our favorite phishing-prevention tool.

 The contestants

-There are several security key manufacturers making a variety of security keys, but we decided to use the more common ones we've encountered: The Yubico Security Key NFC, Nitrokey FIDO2 and Google Titan Keys (commonly used for Google's Advanced Protection program).
+There are several manufacturers making a variety of security keys, but we decided to test the more common ones we've encountered: The Yubico Security Key NFC, Nitrokey FIDO2, and Google Titan Keys (commonly used for Google's Advanced Protection program).

 We conducted three durability tests on our security keys.
-We tested a set of four new keys each test, for a total of twelve keys.
+We used a set of four new keys in each test, for a total of 12 keys.

 We set up each security key for a test Google account.
 If we can still use it to log in, it passes the test.
 We used an up-to-date version of Google Chrome on macOS Mojave for testing the key with a standard USB-A connection.
 For keys with wireless NFC support, we used iOS 14.4 and the latest Safari on an iPhone SE (2020).